abdullahoguk/refresh-instagram-tokens/README.md

 # Batch Refresh Instagram Tokens

-A simple Node.js script for batch refreshing Instagram tokens in an intevnal by using Github Actions.
+A simple Node.js script for batch refreshing Instagram tokens in an interval by using Github Actions.

 ## Usage